lemix/mapper-ts/README.md

+# Mapper-ts

-# Mapping properties from source object to destination type
+Mapper-ts is a small library written in TypeScript built to rid of code that mapped one object to another.
+Mapping properties from source object to destination type.

-# Usage example
+## Usage example

 1. Create example types: